SumitAnglekar/ccwebapp/README.md

 ## Build Instructions
 1. Clone the git repository
-2. Traverse to the folder ./ccwebapp/webapp
+2. Traverse to the folder ./ccwebapp/webapp/recipe.
+3. Run the command to build the module: mvn clean install.

 ## Deploy Instructions

 ## Running Tests
-1. Run the "run all tests" configuration for JUnit
+1. Run the "run all tests" configuration for JUnit.

 ## CI/CD